Flendish Hundred

 Flendish Hundred (more commonly Flendish) was a pre-Norman administrative division of the county of Cambridgeshire, England.
 It probably got its name from Fleam Dyke.
 Hundreds were intermediate administrative divisions, larger than villages and smaller than shires, that survived until the 19th century.
 It was probably created in the early 10th century.
-Flendish was first recorded in the Domesday Book.
+Flendish was first recorded in the Domesday Book of 1086.
 In the 11th century Flendish hundred contained four vills, later divided into five parishes: Fulbourn, Teversham, Hinton, and Horningsea (today, Fen Ditton and Horningsea).

-Fleam Dyke was probably the base from which the forces of King Edward the Elder began to ravage the lands of the East Anglian Danes in 903.
-These campaigns ended by 920 with his subjugation of the southern Danelaw.

 Alternative Spellings

 Before English spelling was formalised, the spelling varied considerably showing the Germanic, Norse and Flemish cultural influences of East Anglia before the time when English was declared England's language by Edward III.

 [Citation P. H. Reaney, The Place-Names of Cambridgeshire and the Isle of Ely (EPNS 19), Cambridge 1943.]